smatechnologies/opconmft-docs/docs/trouble-shooting.md

 There are various entries in the database tables that are not visible or contain special values that can influence job execution.

 ### MACH Table
 The port number used by the OpConMFT Agent is greater than 50000.
-This represents a problem as the maximum value allowed in the filed is 32000.
+This represents a problem as the maximum value allowed in the field is 32000.
 The port number is therefore saved as a negative number and converted to the correct value before use by the OpCon software (i.e. a port number of 50405 is stored as -15131).